Graceshiks/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Leslie Gudo for the immense support.
+I would like to thank microverse team for the immense support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>